Updated: Dec 17, 2021

-ne of the optimum parts of Pacific Beach is it truly is surf central.
+One of the optimum parts of Pacific Beach is that it is truly surf central.
 With a golden shore stretching out as far as the eye can see you truly cannot pick a bad spot to grab a board and catch some choice waves.

 Never surfed before?
 Here's a tip if you want that San Diego experience, but can't afford the expensive lessons: Rent a foam board and scout out a location where others are taking lessons.
 Why?
 Because these are literally the spots that the experts have chosen to take inexperienced people- even if you aren't taking a lesson, lesson areas are going to provide you with smaller waves and less rip currents (plus you'll stay out of the way of more experienced surfers who probably don't want to run into you slipping off your board for the 800th time.)